vishvAsa/AgamaH_vaiShNavaH/gauDIyaH/tattvam/jIva-gosvAmI/ShaT-sandarbhaH/en/satya-nArAyaNaH/1_tattva-sandarbhaH_1995.md

 ....
 !
 Interested readers are invited to correspond with the publishers at this address: JIVA INSTITUTE FOR VAISNAVA STUDIES Śrī-Śrī Kṛṣṇa-Balarama Mandir Ramana Reti, Vṛndāvana Mathurǎ Dist., U.P., 281124 India Telephone: 91-565-442904 Fax: 91-129-295547 E.Mail: Snd e jiva-ernet-in

-Copyright 1995
-JIVAS
-All rights reserved
-Printed at Rekha Printers Pvt.
-Ltd., New Delhi, 110 020 T
+T
 GLORIFICATION
 OF